 2016-2017 performances included singing Escamillo in Carmen and Captain Corcoran in HMS Pinafore with Shreveport Opera, and reprising the role of Figaro in Il barbiere di Siviglia with Opera Project Columbus.
 He also covered Simon Thibault and Father Arguedas in the world premiere of Bel Canto at the Lyric Opera of Chicago.

 Mr. Bowers prides himself on his collaborations with leading creators of contemporary music.
-He worked especially closely with his long time friend and neighbor Lee Hoiby, and has also collaborated with Rachel Portman, Kevin Puts, David Little, Jake Heggie, Lori Laitman, Huang Ruo, Jimmy Lopez, Theodore Morrison, Gene Scheer and Tobias Picker.
+He worked especially closely with his long time friend and neighbor Lee Hoiby, and has also collaborated with Rachel Portman, Kevin Puts, David Little, Jake Heggie, Luca Francesconi, Lori Laitman, Huang Ruo, Jimmy Lopez, Theodore Morrison, Gene Scheer and Tobias Picker.
 Mr. Bowers’ performance as Clyde Griffith in Tobias Picker’s An American Tragedy at The Glimmerglass Festival in 2015 was received to great acclaim.
 Opera Today said, "The central role of Clyde Griffiths is a huge sing and baritone Christian Bowers was every inch the heart of the piece.”

 Mr. Bowers is an alumnus of the Domingo-Cafritz Young Artist Program at Washington National Opera.
 While with WNO, he performed many roles including Schaunard in La bohème, The Pilot in The Little Prince, Second Commissioner/ First Officer in Dialogues of the Carmelites, The Chirurgo in La forza del destino, Dancaïro in Carmen, and Stubb in Moby-Dick.